eloots/Pi-Akka-Cluster/Hypriot-OS-Customisation-Instructions.md

 ## Hardware build instructions

-- Instructions on how to assemble the LED status strip can be found [here](LED-status-indicator-assembly-instructions.md)
+- If you want to assemble the LED status strip yourself, detailed instructions can be found [here](LED-status-indicator-assembly-instructions.md)

 - Assembling the Pi's to form a physical cluster is relatively straightforward.
 See diagram [Cluster set-up schema](images/Cluster-set-up-schema.pdf) to see how it all connects together

-## Appendix

-### Generating a public/private key pair
+## Generating a public/private key pair

 We assume that we want to log in to account _akkapi_ on a pi from an account (_userxxx_) on your laptop.